 In terms of focusing, I haven't noticed too many issues.
 The lens is a tad bit slower with the TCL installed but nothing to complain about, as long as your subject is bright then you shouldn't have much to worry about.
 One of my favorite features this lens offers is the distance it can focus at.
 It's not quite a macro styled lens but in a tight hunch you could attempt to use it as so.

 This might as well be a one liner...
-I haven't noticed any difference in image quality with the TCL-installed, no added distortion or vignetting and the lens does a surprisingly good job with bokeh as well, something that shocked me considering it's original focal length was average.
+I haven't noticed any difference in image quality with the TCL-installed, no added distortion or vignetting and the lens does a surprisingly good job with bokeh as well.
+I used it in several situations, on the street, in portrait sessions and even for a few landscape type photos.

 I have nothing bad to say about the lens, it is a bit on the larger side which may take away from the aesthetics the X100T originally provided, but in exchange for what it offers I say it should be in everyone's camera bag if the X100T is your only body.
 For those of us who have a DSLR or mirrorless interchangeable system... ehhh I would probably say hold off to be honest.
 I purchased my X100T because it was a trustworthy second unit in a compact form.
 I love my 35/85 setup I have between my 2 cameras, so once I get back on my feet I'll be getting rid of the TCL, as it just isn't what I want out of my X100T...